Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Isomorphism of -graphs in general, parameterized by

 \subsection{Checking the consistency on the central cliques}

-We say that an automorphism $\varrho\in\Gamma$ satisfying the condition in step 3 of Procedure~\ref{proc:isomore} is {\em consistent on the central cliques~$C\cup D$}.
-While we explicitly processed all bijections between the central cliques $C$ and $D$ in the simple approach given in Section~\ref{easysection}, we consider no explicit permutations on $C\cup D$ in this general case.
+Recall the automorphism group $\Gamma$ of $R$ from step~2 of Procedure~\ref{proc:isomore}.
+We say that an automorphism $\varrho\in\Gamma$ is {\em consistent on the central cliques~$C\cup D$} if $\varrho$ satisfies the condition in step 3 of Procedure~\ref{proc:isomore}, that is, if \begin{itemize} \item[*] there exists a permutation $f_{\varrho}$ of $C\cup D$ such that, for every component $Z\in\mathcal{X}\cup\mathcal{Y}$, there is a respectful isomorphism from $K(Z)$ to $K(\varrho(Z))$ whose restriction to $C\cup D$ equals the respective restriction of~$f_{\varrho}$. \end{itemize} While we explicitly processed all bijections between the central cliques $C$ and $D$ in the simple approach given in Section~\ref{easysection}, we consider no explicit permutations on $C\cup D$ in this general case.
 Instead, we will indirectly check for an existence of a permutation $f_{\varrho}$ on $C\cup D$ witnessing consistency of $\varrho\in\Gamma$ on the central~cliques.